dfeddema/spark-openshift-benchmarks/README.md

  Pbench archives the performance data in elastic search.

 **IMPORTANT:**  Pbench agents must be installed on all nodes in the spark cluster before running these tests.
-                This test harness must be run by 'root' because pbench requires root privileges
+                This test harness must be run by 'root' because pbench requires root privileges.

  The following machine learning algorithms are run with the config settings in `config/config.py`